OctoQuinn/OctoEverywhere-Api-Docs/docs/App-Connection-Usage.md

   - *Permanent* - The HTTP **response** body was exceeded the max size for this user's account.
 The per file limit for this user can be found using the [App Connection Info Api](App-OctoEverywhere-API.md)
 - **608** - **File Upload Limit Exceeded**
   - *Permanent* - The HTTP **request** body was exceeded the max size for this user's account.
 The per file limit for this user can be found using the [App Connection Info Api](App-OctoEverywhere-API.md)
+- **609** - **Webcam Back to Back Limit Exceeded**
+  - *Temporary* - The user has viewed the webcam too many times per a time window.
+This time limits can be found in the App OctoEverywhere API.